eth-brownie/brownie/docs/config.rst

         default value: ``null``

-    .. py:attribute:: optimize

-        Set to ``true`` if you wish to enable compiler optimization.

-        default value: ``true``

-    .. py:attribute:: runs
+    .. py:attribute:: optimizer

-        The number of times the optimizer should run.

-        default value: ``200``
+        Optimizer settings to be passed to the Solidity compiler.
+Values given here are passed into the compiler with no reformatting.
+See the `Solidity documentation <https://solidity.readthedocs.io/en/latest/using-the-compiler.html#input-description>`_ for a list of possible values.

     .. py:attribute:: remappings